harrig12/viralDemultiplexing/README.md

 ## Advanced usage

-`demultiplex.sh` can be called directly with the following flags
+`demultiplex.sh` can be run directly with the following flags

 ```
 -a (annotation) file to use as barcode annotation